The roughness exponent and its model-free estimation: The roughness exponent: definition and existence

 \end{definition}

 If $p\ge2$, then Jensen's inequality implies that the left-hand inequality in \eqref{reverse Jensen condition} holds with $\varrho_p=1$.
 Likewise, the upper bound holds with $\varrho_p=1$ if $p\le2$.
 So only the other cases are nontrivial, which explains our terminology \lq\lq reverse Jensen condition".
-As we are going to see in \Cref{fBM prop}, the reverse Jensen condition is satisfied for the typical sample paths of fractional Brownian motion with arbitrary Hurst parameter.
-Moreover, two alternative conditions that are easier to verify, but are also stronger, will be provided in \Cref{Conditions prop} and an equivalent probabilistic formulation will be given in \eqref{Thm_main cond}.
-Now we can state our first main result, which establishes the existence of the Hurst roughness parameter and its relation to the limit of the sequence $\xi_n=\frac1n\log s_n$ under the assumption that the reverse Jensen condition holds.
+This terminology will become even clearer in \Cref{reverse Jensen Remark}, where an equivalent probabilistic formulation is given.
+As we are going to see in \Cref{Theorem example FBM}, the reverse Jensen condition is satisfied for the typical sample paths of fractional Brownian motion with arbitrary Hurst parameter.
+Moreover, two alternative conditions that are easier to verify, but are also stronger, will be provided in \Cref{Conditions prop}.
+Now we can state our first main result, which establishes the existence of the roughness exponent and its relation to the limit of the sequence $\wh R_n(x) $ under the assumption that the reverse Jensen condition holds.
+The second part of \Cref{Thm_main} states that condition \eqref{reverse Jensen condition} at $p=1/R$ is necessary for the convergence of $\wh R_n(x)$ to the roughness exponent $R$.